 "When looking at the causes of painful sex, it's helpful to separate the types of pain into superficial - affecting the vulva and the entrance of the vagina - to deep pain, which comes from the pelvis," he explains.

 It's also important to tell your doctor if you've ever been able to have sex without pain.
 If you haven't they're likely to be looking for different causes, such as a partially intact hymen.
 Likewise, if the pain has started after a specific event such as childbirth, it could be due to scarring.

-Causes of superficial pain
+Causes of superficial pain during sex

 "Vulvodynia can be a neuropathic condition," explains Anthanasias.
 "For some reason, women have more sensitive nerve endings in the vaginal area, which can cause pain."
 Vulvodynia may be classed as "provoked" or "unprovoked" - with some women experiencing almost constant pain, despite avoiding sexual intercourse.